brianpbyers/intro-ionic/README.md

 The newest version of Ionic allows you to create an app in one line.
 Use [this guide](https://ionicframework.com/getting-started/) to get started.

+A question - `Would you like to integrate your new app with Cordova to target native iOS and Android?` -  will pop up in your terminal when you run this command.
+Reply with `y`.

+Another question - `Install the free Ionic Pro SDK and connect your app?` -  will pop up in your terminal when you run this command.
+Reply with `y`.

+The set up may ask you what app to open, and you should select `Create a new app`, then enter something like `first-ionic`.

 There are two quick ways to run your app.

 1. `ionic serve` will open your app in your default web browser